AlibabaCloudDocs/vod/intl.en-US/Short video SDK/iOS short video SDK/Production and upload.md

 |Action|Sample code|
 |------|-----------|
 |Upload an image.|After you call this method to upload an image, the uploadState attribute of the AliyunVodPublishManager object is set to AliyunVodUploadImage.
-For more information about the upload URL and credential that are provided by ApsaraVideo VOD, see [Use the upload URL and credential](https://help.aliyun.com/document_detail/99889.html).
+For more information about the upload URL and credential that are provided by ApsaraVideo VOD, see [Use upload URLs and credentials to upload media files](/intl.en-US/Upload SDK/Upload from clients/Use upload URLs and credentials to upload media files.md).

 ```
 /**